clarin-eric/oai-harvest-manager/README.md

 oai-harvest-manager
 ===================

-OAI Harvest Manager is a simple Java application for managing OAI-PMH harvesting.
+OAI Harvest Manager is a Java application for managing OAI-PMH harvesting.
 It is intended to allow definition of a harvesting workflow (involving OAI harvesting and subsequent operations like transformations or mappings of metadata between schemata) in a few minutes using a configuration file only.

-This application contains slightly modified version of the [OCLC harvester2 library](https://github.com/OCLC-Research/oaiharvester2) ([license](http://www.apache.org/licenses/LICENSE-2.0.html)), which implements the OAI-PMH requests.
+This application contains a modified version of the [OCLC harvester2 library](https://github.com/OCLC-Research/oaiharvester2) ([license](http://www.apache.org/licenses/LICENSE-2.0.html)), which implements the OAI-PMH requests.